quavedev/galaxy-bot/README.md

 - Three actions are supported:
   - `add` containers (conditions are configured on `addWhen` json key);
   - `reduce` containers (conditions are configured on `reduceWhen` json key);
+  - `kill` containers (conditions are configured on `killWhen` json key);

 - The conditions available are: "[cpuPercentage|memoryPercentage|connections][Above|Below]".
 Check out to which values refer for each: [from Galaxy Panel](https://user-images.githubusercontent.com/2581993/68477766-26baa380-0226-11ea-81da-c0b635f717d6.png).

 - The conditions express the property average on the active containers.
 The active containers are those that are running, the ones starting or stopping are ignored.

-- Multiple conditions can be informed and they are evaluated in different ways depending on the action
+- Multiple conditions can be informed and they are evaluated by default as and, it means, all must match to execute the action.
+You can change this behavior adding `"$or": true` to your rule.
-  - `add` action evaluates with `OR`, one match is enough to add new container
-  - `reduce` action evaluates with `AND`, one miss match is enough to not remove one container

 - The `addWhen` and `reduceWhen` behaviors check to not go beyond a containers count range.
 This range is described by the `minContainers` and `maxContainers` configuration.
+They are required if you are using `addWhen` or `reduceWhen`.

 - The `addWhen` and `reduceWhen` behaviors won't run if a scaling is happening.
+If any other condition passes it will run on the next run.

+- The `killWhen` will run if a scaling is happening.
 If any other condition passes it will run on the next run.

 - An slack message is sent anytime a scaling behavior is triggered if you set a Slack Webhook, the messages are sent to the default webhook channel.
 You will receive messages like this